Victoria Márquez Mees

 Case Officer, Compliance Review Phase

-Ashley Morse, a U.S. national, has been a Case Officer for the Compliance Review Phase since October 2013.
+Pedro León Gutiérrez, a Mexican national, is a Case Officer in the Compliance Review Phase since September 2017.

 Raquel Gómez Fernández